Adhan: Words

+The phrase “Al-salatu khayrun min al-nawm”, meaning “Prayer is better than sleep,” is recited only by Sunnis during the Fajr adhan.
+According to some Sunni sources, the phrase was added to the adhan on the instruction of Umar after the death of the Islamic prophet Muhammad.
+The phrase “Hayya ʿala khayr al-ʿamal”, meaning “Come to the best of deeds,” is recited only by Shias.
+According to Shia sources, it was removed from the Sunni adhan by Umar after the death of Muhammad.
+Shia tradition holds that Muhammad himself recited the adhan for all obligatory prayers before the Hijra.

 Religious views

 Shia

 Shia sources state Muhammad, according to God's command, ordered the adhan as a means of calling Muslims to prayer.
 Shia Islam teaches that no one else contributed, or had any authority to contribute, towards the composition of the adhan.

 Shia sources also narrate that Bilal ibn Rabah al-Habashi was, in fact, the first person to recite the adhan publicly out loud in front of the Muslim congregation.

 The fundamental phrase lā ʾilāha ʾillā llāh is the foundation stone of Islam along with the belief in it.
 It declares that "there is no god but Allah".
 This is the confession of Tawhid or the "doctrine of Oneness [of God]".